What is it?

 What do we do?

-We are highly skilled and work together to ensure each patient receives the best from their rehabilitation program.
+They are highly skilled and work together to ensure each patient receives the best from their rehabilitation program.

 - undertake relevant testing to assess ability